With Senate hopes dwindling, Democrats look, once again, to Texas

 Democrats ended six years of GOP control of the Senate in 2020, and two years later, won a 51-49 majority.
 But now the blue team is defending 19 seats, plus four held by independents who caucus with them.
 Republicans, meanwhile, are defending 11 seats, all in reliably red states.

-Polls suggest that the GOP is likely to flip two seats, replacing retiring Democratic Sen. Joe Manchin in West Virginia and ousting three-term incumbent Sen. Jon Tester in Montana.
+Polls suggest that the GOP is likely to flip two seats, replacing retiring Sen. Joe Manchin in West Virginia and ousting three-term incumbent Sen. Jon Tester in Montana.

 Democratic incumbents are also facing tough races in Ohio, Michigan, Wisconsin, and Pennsylvania.